 - Master swimming, which burns 700 calories per hour.

 Obviously, the Houston Chronicle reporter focused on hobbies you can do outdoors.
 Another option available is dancing.
-For instance, Calorie Count reported that ballet and modern dance will burn 326 calories per hour.
 Participating in line dancing, Irish step dancing, polka, country, disco, folk or square dancing, flamenco dancing, belly dancing, swing dancing, Greek dancing and the hula can burn more than 300 calories per hour.
 Other types of dance such as waltz, foxtrot, samba and tango can burn more than 200 calories per hour.